Two-faced beauty

 So, why on earth would you want to have a ghostly white skin that would eventually kill you?
 The usage of Venetian ceruse in the pursuit of a fair complexion was largely driven by its associations with high status and wealth.
 This was because everyone who performed outdoor work under direct sunlight often had a tanned skin, whereas individuals in higher positions within society had the luxury of staying indoors and would not be 'tainted' by direct sunlight.

-Queen Elizabeth I of England (1533-1603) was always depicted with fair white skin.
-Which was the result of Venetian ceruse, and it emphasised her nobility and high status.
+Queen Elizabeth I of England (1533-1603) was always depicted with a fair white skin.
+It was the result of Venetian ceruse, and it emphasised her nobility and high status.

 Upon her death, a post-mortem was performed.
 Elizabeth’s make-up was said to be more than two centimeters thick.